 Developers make those mistakes accidentally because they are not being actively involved in feeling responsible for the security of their own codes.
 They’d rather entirely count on their own security team or tools to monitor what they wrote, only after they wrote it.

 Fixing a vulnerability will always remain more expensive than writing secure code from the very beginning.
 Some companies try to react to this by giving a one-time training every year, however, without continuous security training for developers, their knowledge rapidly becomes redundant as new types of vulnerabilities come up constantly.
 That’s the hard part of cybersecurity.

-Tools can be helpful (in certain ways), but their outputs are going to be analysed by the developers in the end, resulting in extra work for them, just later in the process.
-Tools should not be considered as the answer for securing your organisation anymore, it is time secure code training takes that spot!
+Tools can be helpful (in certain ways), but their outputs are going to be analyzed by the developers in the end, resulting in extra work for them, just later in the process.
+Tools should not be considered as the answer for securing your organization anymore, it is time secure code training takes that spot!

-The key benefits of a practical security training for developers
+The key benefits of practical security training for developers

 - It reduces the length of QA testing and retesting phases as code is less likely to contain security defects.

 - It decreases the total cost of fixing vulnerabilities as bugs are discovered and remediated much earlier in the SDLC.

 - It decreases existing delays in product development as engineers apply cleaner and better code during the development process.

 One last alarming matter before I close this blog post is the lack of security professionals available on the market.
 In EY’s Global Information Security Report 2018-19, they stated that we’ll be facing a shortage of 1.8 million security professionals over the next five years.
 It’s already hard to find good and experienced security people today (because they already have a job), but it will only become increasingly difficult in the coming years.
 It is time to strengthen your development teams from within, it surely will be an investment that is worth it, even though it is hard to see now.